Mr. Jones (1993 film): Plot

-Mr. Jones (Richard Gere), a charismatic and dynamic man, talks his way into a job on a construction site, only to have a manic episode and come close to jumping off a building claiming he can fly.
-Saved from jumping by fellow construction worker Howard (Delroy Lindo), he is transported to a psychiatric hospital.
+Mr. Jones, a charismatic and dynamic man, talks his way into a job on a construction site, only to have a manic episode and come close to jumping off a building claiming he can fly.
+Saved from jumping by fellow construction worker Howard, he is transported to a psychiatric hospital.

-Jones is misdiagnosed as schizophrenic, medicated, and released due to lack of space related to budget cuts at the hospital run by Dr. Catherine Holland (Anne Bancroft).
-After Jones charms Dr. Elizabeth "Libbie" Bowen (Lena Olin) as he checks out, she takes an interest in his case as she struggles with her divorce and other patients.
+Jones is misdiagnosed as schizophrenic, medicated, and released due to lack of space related to budget cuts at the hospital run by Dr. Catherine Holland.
+After Jones charms Dr. Elizabeth "Libbie" Bowen as he checks out, she takes an interest in his case as she struggles with her divorce and other patients.

-While in the midst of another manic episode, Jones impulsively spends large amounts of money on a date and jumps up onto the stage during a concert performance of Beethoven’s ninth and starts conducting.
-Arrested, sent back to the hospital, and diagnosed correctly by Dr. Bowen as having bipolar disorder, he reveals to Bowen and her colleague Dr. Patrick Shaye (Tom Irwin) that he has been in and out of hospitals for 20 years but always refuses treatment for his condition.
+In the midst of another manic episode, Jones impulsively spends large amounts of money on a date and jumps up onto the stage during a concert performance of Beethoven's Ninth Symphony and starts conducting.
+Arrested, sent back to the hospital, and diagnosed correctly by Dr. Bowen as having bipolar disorder, he reveals to Bowen and her colleague Dr. Patrick Shaye that he has been in and out of hospitals for twenty years but always refuses treatment for his condition.

 Bowen tries to have Jones involuntarily committed for treatment, but benefiting from manic energy Jones is charming and rational during a competency hearing.
-He apologizes for the incidents at the concert and construction site and challenges Bowen’s diagnosis because she has never seen him in a depressive cycle.
+He apologizes for the incidents at the concert and construction site and challenges Bowen's diagnosis because she has never seen him in a depressive cycle.
 He is released.